dorkodu/sage/paper/3 -- Principles and Concepts.md

     }
     ```

     > Sage does not handle these steps automatically.
-It’s the developer who writes the code required to save this To-do item to data storage, and retrieve these fields.
+It’s the developer who writes the code required to save this To-do item to data storage, and retrieve these attributes.

 - ##### Link